Back To Search Results

 Alternative treatments for moderate to severe cases include:

-• Pentamidine 4 mg/kg IV once daily over 60 minutes
+• Pentamidine 4 mg/kg intravenously once daily over 60 minutes

-• Primaquine 30 mg by mouth every day plus clindamycin IV 600 mg every 6 hours or 900 mg every 8 hours.
+• Primaquine 30 mg by mouth every day plus clindamycin intravenously 600 mg every 6 hours or 900 mg every 8 hours.

 Prophylaxis treatment guidelines have been established for certain patient populations.
 Patients who are immunocompromised, such as those with malignancy and who are taking glucocorticoid doses greater than 20 mg daily for one month or longer, patients who have received bone marrow suppressive therapies or antineoplastic therapies, and those who have undergone hematopoietic cell or solid organ transplantation should receive primary prophylaxis for Pneumocystis.
 Prophylaxis is generally not required if the patient receives pyrimethamine-sulfadiazine to suppress or treat toxoplasmosis.